HannaStselmashok/bellabeat-project/README.md

 1. Ask phase

-Questions to be unswered:
+Questions to be answered:
 - What are some trends in smart device usage?
 - How could these trends apply to Bellabeat customers?
 - How could these trends help influence Bellabeat marketing strategy?

 2. Prepare phase

-In order not to damage the original datasets (CVS files), I was downloaded them to my computer for further analysis.
-After inspection of tables I realised that files with weight and heartrate have too small sample (8 and 7 users).
-So I didtn't use them in my analysis.
+In order not to damage the original datasets (CVS files), I downloaded them to my computer for further analysis.
+After inspecting of tables I realized that files with weight and heartrate have too small sample (8 and 7 users).
+So I didn't use them in my analysis.
 The next step was to implement right formats for data (date, numbers, etc.)
-Since the dataset are not very big I decided to use excel for cleaning and analysis and Tableau for visualization.
+Since the datasets are not very big I decided to use Excel for cleaning and analyzing and Tableau for visualization.

 3. Proccess phase

-The data was inspected for anomalies.
+The data were inspected for anomalies.
-- deleting dublicates:
+- deleting duplicates:

 ![image](https://user-images.githubusercontent.com/99286647/204351401-f17bce32-2d04-4b85-b957-7f201842b2c0.png)
 - deleting raws with null